 These Civil War maps covered vast amounts of land that have drastically changed over the years.
 The surveyors attempting to relocate the areas required smaller search areas.
 Georeferencing the Civil Wars maps to a geographic coordinate system needed to first occur; the surveyors located historical monuments from the war maps that were still standing today.
 Once these Civil War maps were geographically referenced to the GPS coordinates collected by surveyors, the search area to find these battlefields were significantly reduced.
 This process led surveyors to areas inside the NPS boundaries (as expected) and also outside of the protected areas of NPS.
 The NPS is trying to find ways to protect the unprotected areas of these battlefields.
 These surveyors found enough evidence of battlefields (see fig 2) to convince the NPS that GIS is an invaluable tool in order to protect and restore Civil War Battlefields to their original topography.

 Using GIS for historical purposes is only one of its many uses; sociologists also have a vested interest in GIS.
 Jon Goss, a geographer, wrote an essay that appeal to sociologists called Marketing the New Marketing.
 It introduces the concept that has evolved into the phrase Geodemographics (Goss, 1995).
 A Geodemographic System is defined as a "computerized systems used for pinpointing mailings by direct marketers and for determining the best sites for businesses and other facilities" (Philips & Curry, p.2).
 This form of GIS allows "corporate executives to turn a marketing office into a data powerhouse with maps and reports on consumers and businesses anywhere in America" (Pickles, 1995, p.
 130).
 GIS can give businesses the ability to search for (and find) the exact demographic of their targeted consumers, allowing for a more direct approach when trying to market their products.
-This accounts for some of the reasons that the junk mail received by an individual, seems to make them look twice (or three times) before tossing it into the garbage.
+This accounts for some of the reasons that the junk mail received by an individual seems to make them look twice (or three times) before tossing it into the garbage.
 The same system will aid any company with the search for an area to expand their business.
 All of the search parameters required to expand a business, such as location to highways, population and zoning information, etc, can be entered into the geodemographic GIS and the results listed will help to narrow the prospective site list, ultimately saving the company money.
 The social aspect of direct mailings and marketing and business placement has changed the way that consumers shop, either online or in stores.

 GIS has also made its way into agriculture and plays a pivotal role in crop production, pattern, and yield; also irrigation, soil management, and precision farming (Agriculture GIS Products, 2012).
 Utilizing GIS in the farming industry has not only become financially beneficial, but also has been beneficial to the environment as well.
 A tractor can cross a field and the right amounts of fertilizers are applied to different parts of the slope, since the underlying soil types and soil boundaries are precisely evident.